Training for groups

 Our webinars are ideal for delivery to groups of five or more.

-Group training sessions provide staff with the time and safe environment to develop alongside their colleagues, whether it be learning about core housing and homelessness legislation, Covid-related changes, or developing soft skills.
+Group training sessions provide staff with time and a safe environment to develop alongside their colleagues, whether it be learning about core housing and homelessness legislation, COVID-related changes, or developing soft skills.

 Up to 20 delegates can attend our webinars, making group training a cost-effective option.
 Booking a group session also means you can request that the trainer focuses on the issues and content most relevant to your organisation.

-You can see details of the webinars we have ready for delivery to groups further down the page.
-Please contact us if you are interested in a topic not on this list.
+Scroll down for details of the group webinars currently ready for delivery.
+Please contact us if you are interested in a topic that does not feature on this list.

 Housing law / homelessness webinars: